 Patient reviews can be a great way to promote visibility and credibility in your medical practice.
 74% of adults in the U.S. go online and, of those, 80% look for health information online.
 29% of internet users have searched online for information about a particular doctor or hospital.

 This means your patient reviews serve as a pivotal tool for attracting new patients searching for your medical practice online.
 Reviews can help build your patient base by boosting your credibility as a top medical provider in your community and increasing your visibility online compared to your competitors.

 One of the top ranking signals for Google Local 3 pack on mobile devices is the number of reviews and the quality of those reviews.
 As a dentist, if you wish to show up above the competitor down the road focus on generating new patient reviews.

 You want to make the patient reviews process as easy and painless as possible.
 You don’t want to overcomplicate the reviews process, so they don’t get distracted or are less inclined to leave a review about the doctor or practice.
 There are multiple platforms that Google indexes for patient reviews including popular sites like Yelp, Facebook, Google My Business, Healthgrades, and many more.
-Organize a review generation process to streamline online reviews using these multiple platforms.
+Organize a physician reputation management process to streamline online reviews using these multiple platforms.

 Some patients may be more comfortable leaving a Google review while others Facebook.
 No matter the case, all of these review platforms are beneficial to your practice’s online reputation and search results.